bondarukoleh/automation_sandbox/managing_testing_process/foundation_of_test_process.md

 - What’s the return on investment?

 Be flexible.
 If management insists on reduced costs or a faster schedule (or both), I eliminate tests in reverse priority order.
-If cost is the major concern but I can add a few weeks to the schedule, perhaps I can get by with one less employee.
+If co st is the major concern but I can add a few weeks to the schedule, perhaps I can get by with one less employee.
 Outsourcing can also reduce costs.
 I make the case for what I believe needs to be done, but I’m prepared to do less.
 The only taboo is agreeing to do everything I initially proposed to do but in less time and/or for less money, unless management wants to cut out the contingency time and money and run a high risk that later discoveries will break my budget or schedule.
 At the end of this negotiation, I have an approved budget and schedule and a mutual understanding of